plantain-00/SubsNoti-doc/api/access token/regenerate an access token.md

-# update an access token
+# regenerate an access token

 ## url